 The formal complaint procedure normally requires the employee to write out the complaint.
 In this case, that you are being bullied at work by a co-worker and send it to the employer.
 The employer is then under a duty to carry out a full investigation in order to resolve the matter so that the bullying ceases.

-In our experience, if you are being bullied in the workplace, if you do not take positive action, the bullying will continue.
+If you are being bullied in the workplace, if you do not take positive action, the bullying will continue.